emilypi/base64/README.md

 - Checks for both validity and correctness of Base64 and Base64url encodings
 - Rejects non-canonical encodings that do not roundtrip in other base64 libraries like `ZE==`.

-There are no dependencies aside from those bundled with GHC, and the `ghc-byteorder` re-export.
+There are no dependencies aside from those bundled with GHC, `text-short`, and the `ghc-byteorder` re-export.